 Note.-"Better than all the friendship of the world is the friendship of Christ's redeemed.
-Better than a title to the noblest palace on earth is a title to the massions our Lord has gone to prepare.
-And better than all the words of earthly praise, will be the Saviour's words to His faithful servants, 'Come, ye blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.'"-Christ's Object Lessons, page 374 (new ed., p.
-379).
+Better than a title to the noblest palace on earth is a title to the mansions our Lord has gone to prepare.
+And better than all the words of earthly praise will be the Saviour's words to His faithful servants, 'Come ye blessed of My Father, inherit the kingdom prepared for you from the foundation of the world.'"-Christ's Object Lessons, page 374.